-When it comes to promoting major national transportation construction projects or improving quality and convenient transportation, the Ministry of Transportation and Communications (MOTC) is always there to oversee implementation.
+When it comes to promoting major national transportation construction projects or improving quality and convenient transportation, the MOTC is always there to oversee implementation.

 Moreover, the improvement of transportation and tourism for Taiwan residents as well as the development of transportation-related industries shares equal weight in our policies.

-On the other hand, we dedicate our energy and resources to improving the physical and psychological working environment for every staff employed in the MOTC business such as transportation, communication, postal, tourism and meteorology.
+On the other hand, we dedicate our energy and resources to improving the physical and psychological working environment for every MOTC staff member.
 An improved team spirit will result in better service provided to the public.

-Therefore, our strict technical and quality assurance requirements for construction projects will further improve our understanding of people's demands to make the MOTC “of the people, for the people”.
+Therefore, our strict technical and quality assurance requirements for construction projects will further improve our understanding of people's demands so that the MOTC is “of the people, for the people”.

-In short, the MOTC's administrative goals start from the concept of “of the people, for the people”, and the following four pillars “Safety, Efficiency, Quality and Eco-green” support the achievement of these goals.
+In short, the MOTC's administrative goals start from the concept of “Humanity-Oriented Transportation”, and the following four pillars: “Safety, Efficiency, Quality and Eco-green” support the achievement of our goals.

 1. Safety: Implementing Comprehensive Transportation Safety Management

-The MOTC takes “Safety” as the most fundamental and critical priority.
-Under any circumstance safety is fundamental for transportation from land, water, or air.
-Thanks to the joint efforts by the Central and local governments, traffic-related fatalities have been contained and gradually reduced.
+“Safety” is the most fundamental and critical priority.
+Under any circumstance safety is fundamental for land, water, or air transportation.
+Thanks to the joint efforts by the central and local governments, traffic-related fatalities have been contained and gradually reduced.

-Moreover, the November 2019 International Air Safety Summit (IASS), organized by the MOTC will be the largest international convention of civil aeronautics ever convened in Taiwan.
+Moreover, the November 2019 International Air Safety Summit (IASS), organized by the MOTC was the largest international convention of civil aeronautics ever convened in Taiwan.